nest/nest-simulator/doc/userdoc/styleguide/styleguide.rst

 One word subheadings are fine, if section is short and the meaning is clear.

-Headings and subheadings should always begin with an uppercase letter but all other words should be lower case (except proper nouns).
+Use sentence case for headings and subheadings, i.e., begin with an uppercase letter but with all other words in lower case (except proper nouns).

 +-----------------------------------+----------------+